 The benefits of using a CRM are felt across your team, from marketing to sales to customer support.
-As an added bonus, your leads and customers benefit, too!
+Of course, your leads and customers will benefit too.

 Organization and efficiency

-A CRM consolidates all lead and customer details in a central place, accessible to your entire team, whether at their desks or on the go.
-The information you need to close a sale or help a customer with an issue is at your fingertips—no more piecing together info from multiple systems.
+A small business CRM consolidates all lead and customer details in a central place, accessible to your entire team, whether at their desks or on the go.
+The information you need to close a sale or help a customer with an issue is at your fingertips — no more piecing together info from multiple systems.

 You no longer have to copy and paste introductory emails to new leads or put reminders on your calendar to follow up with clients.
 Lead and customer actions trigger automated email and text message follow-ups at key touch points in the customer journey.

 When a sales rep has visibility to all the actions a lead has taken, they can personalize their conversations and encourage the appropriate next step in converting the lead to a customer.

 With CRM and sales and marketing automation software, emails and text messages can be personalized automatically based on customers’ interests, past purchases, time elapsed since last purchase, etc. Personalized, relevant messaging is critical for building long-lasting relationships with leads and clients.

 A CRM can track lead conversion trends and customer purchasing patterns, providing insights into what’s working and what needs improvement.